ariathaker/TrainingTheReplacement_Prompts/README.md

-# TrainingTheReplacement_Prompts

-LLM prompts accompanying the essays on the "Training the Replacement" Substack
+LLM prompts accompanying the essays on [my Substack, "Training the Replacement"](https://ariathaker.substack.com/)

 ## Use custom GPTs directly: